4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/20.3-Map-with-function-inside-variable/README.md

 The variable `names` contains a lot of names (duh...)

-The function stored in the variable `prepender` returns whatever is passed to it but prepended with the string: `'My name is:'`
+The function stored in the variable `prepender` returns whatever is passed to it but prepended with the string: `'My name is: '`

 ## 📝 Instructions: